hanabi/hanabi.github.io/Reference.md

 ### Loaded Play Clues in Hard Variants (Part 1)

 * Normally, players are allowed to give a *Save Clue* to a card on chop, even if that player has a bunch of playable cards to play.
-(This allows for *Discard Modulation.*)
+This kind of thing is referred to as an *Early Save*.
+(Allowing *Early Saves* is nice because it allows for *Discard Modulation.*)
-* In *Hard* variants (see previous section), this is not legal.
+* In *Hard* variants (see previous section), *Early Saves* are not legal.
 * If a clue is given to a chop card of a player, and that player has one or more known-playable cards to play, then it is treated as a *Play Clue* on that card.
 * This is called a *Loaded Play Clue* to distinguish it from a more ordinary *Play Clue*, because the player receiving the clue is currently "loaded" with a play.
 * *Loaded Play Clues* **do not** apply in the *Early Game* - they are only "turned on" in the *Mid-Game*.